scipy/scipy/doc/source/tutorial/interpolate.rst

 `NearestNDInterpolator`, `LinearNDInterpolator` and `CloughTocher2DInterpolator`
 for piecewise cubic interpolation in 2D.

+All these interpolation methods rely on triangulation of the data using the ``QHull`` library wrapped in `scipy.spatial`.

 .. note::

     `griddata` is based on triangulation, hence is appropriate for unstructures,